-Two-person rooms have just one queen or king bed (shared between two people) and a Jack & Jill bathroom shared with another two-person room.
+Two-person rooms have just one queen or king bed (shared between two people) and a connected bathroom shared with another two-person room.
 Three-person rooms are larger and have one king bed (again shared between two people) plus one added single bed, with a dedicated bathroom.
 Those who would strongly prefer one of the limited number of single beds in the three-person rooms can request that option specifically on their application.

 All rooms include a chest of drawers and either a closet or wardrobe.
 Bed linens and a single bath towel and wash cloth per person are provided.
 Laundry and irons are available on each floor.

 Meals are professionally catered and included in the price of accommodations.
-Most meals are served buffet-style with separated ingredients from which participants can pick and choose, and which should include options for the most common dietary restrictions (typically either vegetarian/vegan or low-carb/paleo/gluten-free).
+Most meals are served buffet-style with separated ingredients from which participants can pick and choose, and which should include options for the most common dietary restriction categories (typically either vegetarian/vegan or low-carb/paleo/gluten-free).
 A menu will be made available several months in advance to help clarify what to expect and enable those with additional restrictions or concerns to ask questions and plan accordingly.

-Because of its remote location (explained in House & Surrounding Area above), The Experiment provides a charter bus at the beginning of each week from Norfolk International Airport (ORF) to the town of Corolla, NC, a trip of about two hours.
-From there, participants are shuttled in four-wheel drive vehicles over the beach out to the house.
+Because of its remote location (explained in House & Surrounding Area above), The Experiment provides a (free) charter bus at the beginning of each week from Norfolk International Airport (ORF) to the town of Corolla, NC, a trip of about two hours.
+From there, participants are shuttled in four-wheel drive vehicles over the beach to reach the house.